Amazing Women’s History Resources for Kids of All Ages

-From films to museums to podcasts, here are some fun ways to research the lives of extraordinary women, past and present.
+From films to museums to podcasts, here are some fun ways for young people to learn more about extraordinary women, past and present.

 Women’s History Month introduces kids to the incredible stories of women who have dreamed of and done big things.
 But most resources online rarely do these women’s lives or stories justice.
-More, with museums, podcasts, and streaming sites celebrating amazing women, it’s the perfect time to get curious and explore the many facets of Women’s History.
+With museums, podcasts, and streaming sites celebrating amazing women, now's the perfect time to for your family to get curious and explore the many facets of Women’s History.
 Here’s our round-up of ways to really dive into Women’s History Month.
-Footnote: All of these resources are best for school-aged kids and require some sit-still time with a grown-up.
+Note: All of these resources are best for school-aged kids and require some sit-still time with a grown-up.